kulbirmalik/Fire-Alarm/README.md

   - playsound - Command(pip install playsound)

 # How To Use
-1.Download an image which you want to work on in .mov format.
+- Download an image which you want to work on in .mov format.
-2.Open the command prompt and run the python file.
+- Open the command prompt and run the python file.